mosra/magnum/README.md

-Magnum is 2D/3D graphics engine written in C++11/C++14 and modern OpenGL.
+Magnum is a 2D/3D graphics engine written in C++11/C++14 and modern OpenGL.
 Its goal is to simplify low-level graphics development and interaction with OpenGL using recent C++11/C++14 features and to abstract away platform-specific issues.